jsharma-cn/jsharma-cn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on how to democratize data in a organization so that it would be accessibe to all downstream team.
+- 🔭 I’m currently working on how to democratize data and derive impactful insight.
 - 🌱 I’m currently learning on to build user jurney based on collected data.
-Capture all user events on various applications etc. Also, build and testing contextual targeting platform.
+Also, build and testing contextual targeting platform.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jitendra-sharma-6a863419/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Curious to know new things and tried to help people....